agschwender/pilbox/README.md

 For resizing, either the `w` or `h` parameter is required.
 If only one dimension is specified, the application will determine the other dimension using the aspect ratio. `mode` is optional and defaults to `crop`. `filter` is optional and defaults to `antialias`.  `bg` is optional and defaults to `fff`. `pos` is optional and defaults to `center`.

+For region sub-selection, `rect` is required.
 For rotating, `deg` is required. `expand` is optional and defaults to `0` (disabled).
 It is recommended that this feature not be used as it typically does not produce high quality images.

 Note, all built-in defaults can be overridden by setting them in the configuration file.
 See the [configuration section](#configuration) for more details.